sem CLI Reference#

 --slack-endpoint

-Semaphore 2.0 projects that will be included in that notification rule and the
+Semaphore 2.0 projects will be included in the notification rule and the

 latter specifies the URL for the Incoming WebHook that will be associated with